Skip to content

 """Checks if the request is initiating a WebSocket handshake."""

-return _is_websocket_upgrade(request.headers)
+return request.is_websocket_upgrade or _is_websocket_upgrade(request.headers)

 requires_100_continue(request)